xialigang/QBDT/README.md

 # First try without systematics:
 - run trainin: `python runbdt.py trees0 0 0 10`
-- run testing: `python testbdt.py trees0`
+- run testing: `python testbdt.py trees0` (after training is done)
 - I put the training and testing results in trees0/example/.
 You can have a comparison.

 # First try with ONE systematic source:
 - run training: `python runbdt.py trees1 1 1 10`
-- run testing: `python testbdt.py trees1 1`
+- run testing: `python testbdt.py trees1 1` (after training is done)
 - I put the training and testing results in trees1/example/.
 You can have a comparison.

 # How to run training?